-Questions regarding your IME exam?
-Be sure to contact Illinois Work Injury Attorney Dirk May for a free meeting at 309-827-4371.
+Questions about your work injury?
+Feel free to contact Illinois Work Injury Attorney Dirk May at 309-827-4371.

 Click above to read.